rafaelklaessen/vx-components-react/src/components/SelectField/README.md

 </SelectField>
 ```

-With bot a label & a placeholder
+With both a label & a placeholder
 ```js
 <SelectField
   label="Pick your favourite colour"